Use an Architecture

 project.
 This is the essence of the Environment

-discipline.
 The above "essentials" provide a means of quickly

 assessing a process and identifying areas where improvement is most